 In June 2014, the Board of Directors approved a dividend program pursuant to which the Company intends to pay quarterly cash dividends on its common stock.
-Based on the Company's historical practice, stockholders of record as of the last business day of the quarter are entitled to receive the quarterly cash dividends when and if declared by our Board of Directors, which are payable to the stockholders in the following month.
+Based on the Company's historical practice, stockholders of record as of the last business day of the quarter are entitled to receive the quarterly cash dividends when and if declared by the Board of Directors, which are payable to the stockholders in the following month.
 The Board of Directors declared the following cash dividends (in thousands, except per-share amounts):

-Т hree Months E 3 l September Nine Months Ended September 30, 2017 2016 2017 2016 Dividend declared per share \$ 0.20 \$ 0.20 \$ 0.60 \$ 0.60 Total amount declared \$ 8,301 \$ 8,132 \$ 24,822 \$ 24,275
+Three Months Ended March 31,

+2018 2017

+Dividend declared per share \$ 0.30 \$ 0.20

+Total amount \$ 12,644 \$ 8,248

-As of September 30, 2017 and December 31, 2016, accrued dividends totaled \$8.3 million and \$8.2 million, respectively.
+As of March 31, 2018 and December 31, 2017, accrued dividends totaled \$12.6 million and \$8.3 million, respectively.

-The declaration of any future cash dividends is at the discretion of the Board of Directors and will depend on, among other things, the Company's financial condition, results of operations, capital requirements, business conditions, statutory requirements of Delaware law, compliance with the terms of future indebtedness and credit facilities and other factors that the Board of Directors may deem relevant, as well as a determination that cash dividends are in the best interests of the stockholders.
-The Company anticipates that the cash used for future dividends will come from its current domestic cash and cash generated from ongoing U.S. operations.
-If cash held by the Company's international subsidiaries is needed for the payment of dividends, the Company may be required to accrue and pay U.S. taxes to repatriate the funds under the current tax laws.
+The declaration of any future cash dividends is at the discretion of the Board of Directors and will depend on, among other things, the Company's financial condition, results of operations, capital requirements, business conditions, statutory requirements of Delaware law, and other factors that the Board of Directors may deem relevant, as well as a determination that cash dividends are in the best interests of the stockholders.

+The Company anticipates that cash used for future dividend payments will come from its current domestic cash and cash generated from ongoing U.S. operations.
+In addition, the Company currently plans to repatriate cash from its Bermuda subsidiary to fund future dividends and continue to indefinitely reinvest its earnings from other foreign subsidiaries.